 Break into Prison healthcare!

 HMP Bullingdon is a local Cat B prison for adult males and young offenders.
-It has a training function and regime for sex offenders and holds up to 1,140 prisoners, with a 21 bed inpatient unit.
+It holds up to 1,140 prisoners, with a 21 bed inpatient unit.

 To ensure the continued quality of care at HMP Bullingdon, we’re looking for Healthcare Assistants to come and join our team.